vpovarna/product-terraform-module/README.md

 testProductPrice = 11
 ```

-If we already run this, and if we just want to see the output values, we can run: `terraform output`:
+If we just want to see the output values, we can run: `terraform output`:
 ```
 $ terraform output
 testProduct = Test Value